Dying tribal sport making slow come back in Jharkhand, Odisha | Entertainment

 - India

-The dying tribal sport 'Kati' is slowly making a come back in the ethnic pockets of Jharkhand and Odisha thanks to efforts by the industry and a tournament is likely to be hosted here early next year.
+The dying tribal sport 'Kati' is slowly making a come back in the ethnic pockets of Jharkhand and Odisha and a tournament is likely to be hosted here early next year.
 'Kati' was earlier popular among tribals, particularly Santhal and Bhumij communities of Jharkhand and Orissa, who used to play the game after the harvest season or during the summer when the menfolk were relatively free.

 The game is played with pieces of dry wood, preferably of a tamarind tree, shaped like a half moon known as 'Kati' in tribal language and a piece of bamboo.
 It requires physical prowess and concentration.
 So popular was it that in earlier times a 'Kati' match would continue for weeks as all male members of rival villages playing it would participate.